openshift-s2i/s2i-aspnet/README.md

 # Building the Builder Image

 This S2I builder can be built within OpenShift or locally using docker.
-The following will describe the steps necessary to produce a new builder image called *s2i-aspnet* that can be used to produce S2I builds of ASP.NET applications.
+The following will describe the steps necessary to produce a new builder image called *s2i-dotnet* that can be used to produce S2I builds of .NET Core applications.

 ## OpenShift